TimCares/MasterThesis/docs/thesis/experiments/quantizing_visual_features.typ

 ==== Training Image VQ
-For training, we use an embedding dimension of the codebook of $S=16$.
+For training, we experiment with embedding dimensions of $S=16$ and $S=8$ for codebook.
 For comparison, BEiTv2 uses $S=32$ for its patch-level codebook.
 As might have come apparent from the previous section, we heavily orient on the vector quantization process in BEiTv2 @beitv2, which is why we originally used $S=32$ as well.
 However, we found that this led to codebook collapse in preliminary experiments, which is why we opt for a lower dimensionality.
-We experiment with two different codebook sizes, $J=1024$ and $J=8192$.
-The former is motivated by the fact that we aim to learn a set of prototypes that represent different semantic concepts in the image, like classes in a supervised model.
+For the codebook size, we experiment with $J=1024$.
+This is motivated by the fact that we aim to learn a set of prototypes that represent different semantic concepts in the image, like classes in a supervised model.
-Since we BEiTv2, which is our encoder, was pretrained on ImageNet-1K @beitv2, we orient the number of possible concepts on the number of classes in ImageNet-1K, which is 1000 @imagenet.
+Since we use BEiTv2, which is our encoder, was pretrained on ImageNet-1K @beitv2, we orient the number of possible concepts on the number of classes in ImageNet-1K, which is 1000 @imagenet.
 The latter is used to investigate whether a larger codebook size can still capture semantic concepts without image-specific information.